Plotting in Python: an overview

 plotly

-Plotly also creates interactive plots and its declarative option with the Plotly Express framework makes it very easy to use (the imperative approach is also possible).
+Plotly also creates interactive plots.
+It comes with two APIs: an older, lower-level, imperative one (Plotly Graph Objects) that allows for more control and a newer, higher-level, declarative one (Plotly Express) which is very easy to use.
 Static plots however are less sophisticated than with matplotlib and it is not as good as Bokeh for dashboard interactions.

 Example